-I decided to make a ham stock using our Easter Day ham – what else am I going to do with a huge ham bone?
+I decided to make a pork stock using our Easter Day ham – what else am I going to do with a huge ham bone?
 Although bean soups are usually the best and easiest use of ham stock, I may use it to steam some greens, make jambalaya, or a bean-free soup.
 Regardless of what I end up making with it, here’s how to make your own ham stock.

-some ham bones (1-2 lbs)
+ham bone (1-2 lbs)

-2 stalks of celery
+2 stalks of celery, leaves included

-1 medium sized onion, cut in half
+1 medium sized onion, skin intact, cut in half

 2 bay leaves

 Note that onion skins help to add color to the broth.
 Yellow and white onions produce a golden stock, and red onions produce a dark brown stock.

 Break up the carrots and celery (I usually just tear them apart with my hands).
 Add all of the ingredients together in a stockpot or dutch oven and fill it with enough water to cover the bone.
 Simmer on low (letting it bubble only a little bit) for about six hours.
 You can cook it longer if you’d like – you will end up with less liquid but with a more potent stock.
 It’s always a good idea to add a little water if the liquid cooks down too much; in that sense you could keep the bones bubbling for much longer than six hours (to help release more minerals and collagen).

 Strain the ingredients with a colander and cheese cloth, and press down on the pieces to get more juice out.
 If you have one, you can use a fat separator to remove the fat from the broth.
 Pour everything into a jar and let it cool for an hour, and then refrigerate overnight.
 The next morning, if you didn’t use a fat separator, skim the fat off the top.
 Freeze it if you’re not going to use it within a week.

 That looks really good!
 I bet it IS awesome in jambalaya.